qorix-group/process_description/process/standards/isosae21434/isosae21434.rst

 ---------------------

 The standard ISO/SAE 21434:2021(E) has several clauses.
-All work products and requirements are defined as references below, if those are relevant for the S-CORE project.
+All work products and requirements are defined as references below, if those are relevant for the project.

-Irrelevant clauses for S-CORE process requirements and work products compliance are:
+Irrelevant clauses for the project process requirements and work products compliance are:

 "Clause 1-4:" - as it contains no requirements and work products